-4 Fascinating Bucharest Tours That Will Open Your Mind and Teach You Something
+4 Fascinating Bucharest Tours That Will Open Your Mind And Teach You Something

 Written by Katie Mathews from wandertooth.com

 My husband and I first visited Bucharest back in 2014, spending a month getting to know a city that, at the time, felt like it was on the verge of something big.
 When I had a chance to return to Bucharest in the spring of 2017, I jumped at the chance.
-I was excited to see if our assumptions had been correct and if Bucharest was, in fact, a city set to become the next it destination in Europe.
+I was excited to see if our assumptions had been correct and if Bucharest was, in fact, a city set to become the next huge destination in Europe.

 I wasn’t disappointed.
-Today, it no longer feels like Bucharest is on its way to becoming the next big thing; it feels like it’s already there.
+Today, it no longer feels like Bucharest is on its way to becoming the next big thing.
+It feels like it’s already there.
 The thing is, most people don’t know about it yet, making now a prime time to visit.

 It’s a city that’s both cool and refined, but not particularly gentrified.
 You’ll find pieces of that international, hipster aesthetic in cafés across the city, and clubs that could rival those in Belgrade or Berlin.
 But it’s also a city with a lot of depth, something the city’s tour operators aren’t shying away from.

 Bucharest’s grit — the not-so-glamorous parts that make the city fascinating for culturally curious travelers — are on full display here.
-With a little effort, those looking for a meaningful cultural experience can learn how the long, harsh road Romania walked in the 20th century still shapes the country today; meet the young entrepreneurs who are changing the city at record speed; or chat with activists that are changing the city’s culture and politics for generations to come.
+With a little effort, those looking for a meaningful cultural experience can learn how the long, harsh road Romania walked in the 20th century still shapes the country today.
+Meet the young entrepreneurs who are changing the city at record speed, or chat with activists that are changing the city’s culture and politics for generations to come.

-During my five days in the city, I packed my time with cool cafés and rooftop bars, to be sure.
+During my five days in the city, I filled my time with cool cafés and rooftop bars, to be sure.
 But I also signed-up for tours that gave me greater insight into who and what Bucharest is today, and where it’s going.

 If you make the (very wise) decision to go to Bucharest, I suggest you do the same.
 Here’s where you should start.

-Bucharest Tour #1: See Bucharest’s Streets with a Formerly Homeless Person as your Guide
+Bucharest Tour #1: See Bucharest’s Streets With A Formerly Homeless Person As Your Guide

 That’s the minute I realized I was invisible, says B.*, describing the time he was arrested, beaten and electroshocked by the police until he confessed to a crime he didn’t commit.